JLorentz99/Biologically-Informed-Neural-Network-Lineage-Predicition/README.md

 ## Overview

 Lentiviral barcoding delivers unique DNA sequences into cells in utero, allowing clonal relationships to be traced through sequencing.
 However, barcoding efficiency is incomplete — only a fraction of cells carry a barcode.
-BINN learns the transcriptional signatures of barcoded clonal lineages and transfers those predictions to unbarcoded cells, effectively extending lineage information across an entire dataset.
+BINN learns the transcriptional, pathway, transcription factors, and GO term signatures of Clone2vec-clustered barcoded clonal lineages and transfers those predictions to unbarcoded cells, effectively extending lineage information across an entire dataset.

 The pipeline has three components: